oskarkraak/growcastle-auto-bot/README.md

 1. Navigate to project root
 1. Run `python growcastle.py` (or `python growcastle.py --no-upgrades` if you don't want the bot to buy upgrades automatically)

+## Colony mode

+1. Open the colony window
+1. Select the world you want to automatically colonize
+1. Go to the bottom right of the world
+	- If you are doing infinite colony, this isn't needed.
+Instead, click the colony once to select it for the bot.
+1. Run `python growcastle.py --colony`.

 ## Live dashboard (TUI)

 A live terminal dashboard is available to monitor and orchestrate multiple instances (like htop).
 It renders a table of instances with live state updates.